jcrist/skein/docs/source/specification.rst

   is used.
 See the `Log4j documentation <https://logging.apache.org/log4j/1.2/>`__ for more information.
 - ``security``: security configuration for the application master.
-By default the application master will use the same security credentials as the daemon that launched it.
+By default the application master will use the same security credentials as the driver that launched it.
 To override, provide a mapping of specifying the locations of ``cert_file`` and ``key_file``.
 See the :class:`Security` docstring for more information.